GLUT1: Idiopathic generalized epilepsy 12

 Some mutations, particularly ASN411SER, ARG458TRP, ARG223PRO and ARG232CYS, have been shown to cause idiopathic generalized epilepsy 12 (EIG12), a disorder characterized by recurring generalized seizures in the absence of detectable brain lesions and/or metabolic abnormalities.
 Generalized seizures arise diffusely and simultaneously from both hemispheres of the brain.
 Seizure types include juvenile myoclonic seizures, absence seizures, and generalized tonic-clonic seizures.
 In some EIG12 patients seizures may remit with age.
 Inheritance of this disease is autosomal dominant.

 Dystonia 9

 Another mutation, ARG212CYS, has been shown to cause Dystonia 9 (DYT9), an autosomal dominant neurologic disorder characterized by childhood onset of paroxysmal choreoathetosis and progressive spastic paraplegia.
 Most patients show some degree of cognitive impairment.
 Other variable features may include seizures, migraine headaches, and ataxia.

 Stomatin-deficient cryohydrocytosis

-Certain mutations, like GLY286ASP and a 3-bp deletion in ILE435/436, cause stomatin-deficient cryohydrocytosis with neurologic defects, a rare form of stomatocytosis characterized by episodic hemolytic anemia, cold-induced red cells cation leak, erratic hyperkalemia, neonatal hyperbilirubinemia, hepatosplenomegaly, cataracts, seizures, mental retardation, and movement disorder.
+Certain mutations, like GLY286ASP and a 3-bp deletion in ILE435/436, cause stomatin-deficient cryohydrocytosis with neurologic defects, a rare form of stomatocytosis characterized by episodic hemolytic anemia, cold-induced red cells cation leak, erratic hyperkalemia, neonatal hyperbilirubinemia, hepatosplenomegaly, cataracts, seizures, intellectual disability, and movement disorder.
 Inheritance of this disease is autosomal dominant.